rkprojects/cloud-iot-ota-with-nrf52/README.md

 ## Generate OTA Update Files

-OTA update needs two files:

-* *JSON* message file whose content should be sent as it is from AWS IoT Core MQTT test client or GCP IoT Update Config message.
-This is a sensitive file, once it is sent over secure MQTT channel and its purpose is over, destroy it.
-* Encrypted binary file that you need to host on any cloud storage/cdn and publicly accessible from HTTP or HTTPS URL, no redirects.

 The sample application is versioned, it won't accept old firmware version over MQTT.
 To try out OTA, increment version number in *app/include/version.h*.
 Follow the *Application* build steps described earlier except flashing.
 Bootloader build is not required here because this is OTA update not local update.

-`$ cd scripts`
+`$ cd cloud-iot-ota-with-nrf52/scripts/ota`

 Let's assume new application version number is 5, supply it with -A command line option.
 Upto two URLs (primary and alternate) can be supplied for OTA update.
 `$ python3 main.py -j -A 5 -u https://storage.googleapis.com/xyz/ota.ebin
 -a http://host.any/ota.ebin ota_app.zip`

 By default generated OTA files are named as: *ota.json* and *ota.ebin*.
-You could name them differently, for more details on command line options:
-`$ python3 main.py -h`

 Upload the *ota.ebin* file to the above URLs.

 ## OTA Update with AWS IoT Core

-Application subscribes to topic *test/ota_update*.
-From AWS IoT Console, connect to MQTT bridge with its test client.
+Sample application subscribes to topic *test/ota_update*.
+From AWS IoT Console, connect to MQTT bridge with its in-built MQTT test client.
 Publish *ota.json* file contents to topic *test/ota_update*.
 Watch the OTA update process on UART debug console.

 ## OTA Update with GCP IoT Core

-For GCP, assuming your device name is *my-device*, application subscribes to topic */devices/my-device/config*.
+For GCP, assuming your IoT device name is *my-device*, application subscribes to topic */devices/my-device/config*.
 From GCP IoT Console, for your device click on *Update Config* and send *ota.json* as *text* to the device.
 Watch the OTA update process on UART debug console.